Finland has now reopened for tourism and has recently updated the countries that are permitted to visit.

 A list of ‘approved safe’ countries was suggested by the EU to all EU members on June 30, 2020.
 The suggestion outlined that each EU member should consider allowing residents of those nations permission to enter for tourism starting on July 1.

-The third-party nations now allowed entry into Finland are:
+The third-party nations now allowed entry into Finland without restrictions are:

 - South Korea